webaware/gravityforms-eway/readme.txt

 == Upgrade Notice ==

-= 1.7.0 =
+= 2.0.0 =

-* changed: minimum requirements now WordPress 3.7, Gravity Forms 1.7
+This is a major upgrade.
+The minimum supported versions are now WordPress 4.2, Gravity Forms 1.9.
+After upgrading, please check your forms to ensure that the correct credit cards are enabled.

 == Changelog ==

 The full changelog can be found [on GitHub](https://github.com/webaware/gravityforms-eway/blob/master/changelog.md).
 Recent entries:

-### 1.8.0, 2015-06-20
+### 2.0.0, 2016-01-27

-* fixed: prevent conditional recurring payment fields from losing their default values
-* fixed: register recurring field's "type" to avoid PHP notice "Deprecated button for the Recurring field"
-* added: some precautionary XSS prevention
-* changed: recurring start/end date can be hidden independently
-* changed: trim credit card posted values before submitting to gateway
-* changed: use Settings API for plugin settings
+* changed: uses eWAY Rapid API if API key and password are set (not applicable for Recurring Payments)
+* changed: minimum Gravity Forms version is now 1.9
+* changed: currency is no longer limited to AUD
+* changed: don't restrict credit cards, let user select; please review your forms after upgrading, and ensure that the correct credit cards are enabled in your forms
-* changed: some code refactoring for easier maintenance
+* changed: use WordPress post date format for recurring payments reported dates
+* fixed: don't attempt to use real Customer ID for Recurring Payments sandbox (only 87654321 works)
+* fixed: only need `gravityforms_edit_settings` to save eWAY settings
+* added: strings are localised and ready for [translation](https://translate.wordpress.org/projects/wp-plugins/gravityforms-eway)!